Understanding Anxiety & How Therapy Helps

 Q-What if I can't afford therapy in Glasgow?

 Many therapists (including Brain Botanics) offer limited reduced-fee spaces, online sessions, or shorter-term structured therapy options.
+Some organizations provide mental health support specifically for their staff, so it's worth checking if your employer offers such services.
 You can also explore NHS self-referral or charities such as SAMH and Anxiety UK.

 Q-Is private therapy better than NHS therapy?